Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Discussion

 To quantify numerical accuracy, we developed a new convergence method based on the full evolution equations of magnetic flux and magnetic energy.
 By estimating all contributing terms and comparing their sum with the corresponding time derivatives, we directly evaluated the numerical error.
 This analysis established that the resolution threshold $\delta/h > 10$ is indeed required to resolve the current sheet thickness, consistent with the criterion of \citet{Morillo2025}, but here confirmed through explicit energy-balance tests.
 Importantly, we introduced random noise into our simulations, thereby ensuring that insufficient perturbations do not artificially suppress tearing.
 As a result, we clearly observe the onset of tearing instability in well-resolved runs.

-Our simulations reveal that plasmoid formation sets in only for $S \gtrsim 5 \times 10^4$.
-Beyond this threshold, the reconnection rate is enhanced relative to the Sweet--Parker prediction, $V_{\text{rec}} \sim S^{-1/2}$, but does not saturate to a constant.
-Instead, it remains Lundquist dependent, following a slower scaling $V_{\text{rec}} \sim S^{-1/3}$, as predicted by linear tearing theory (Eq.~\ref{eq:Vrec_max}) and consistent with analytical expectations \citep[e.g.,][]{lazarian1999reconnection}.
+Our simulations reveal that plasmoid formation sets in only for \giovani{ $S \gtrsim 2 \times 10^4$.} Beyond this threshold, the reconnection rate is enhanced relative to the Sweet--Parker prediction, $V_{\text{rec}} \sim S^{-1/2}$, but $does$ $not$ saturate to a constant \giovani{until $S \gtrsim 2 \times 10^5$.
+In this range,} it remains Lundquist dependent, following a slower scaling $V_{\text{rec}} \sim S^{-1/3}$, as predicted by linear tearing-mode theory (Eq.~\ref{eq:Vrec_max}) and consistent with analytical expectations \citep[e.g.,][]{lazarian1999reconnection}. \giovani{We have found that fast, resistive-independent reconnection is attained only for $S > 2 \times 10^5$, when then the system enters the nonlinear regime of the tearing-mode instability with the development and merging of plasmoids.
+This contrasts with earlier works that predicted this fast, resistive independent regime for $S \gtrsim 10^4$ \citep[e.g.,][]{bhattacharjee2009fast,Loureiro2012}.}

-Thus, even in the plasmoid-unstable regime, our very high-resolution simulations show reconnection rates below the often-cited $0.01 V_A$ for $S > 5 \times 10^4$ (Fig.~\ref{fig:Average_Vrec_depS-13}).
-This result cautions against interpreting a measured rate of $0.01 V_A$ as evidence of convergence, as has sometimes been assumed in the literature.
-Smaller, Lundquist-dependent rates can persist even at high resolution, indicating that two-dimensional tearing-driven reconnection does not yield a truly universal fast rate.
+Thus, even in the plasmoid-unstable regime, our very high-resolution simulations show reconnection rates below the often-cited $0.01 \, V_A$ for \giovani{$S \lesssim 2 \times 10^5$} (Fig. \ref{fig:Average_Vrec_depS-13}).
+This result \giovani{warns} against interpreting a measured rate of $0.01 \, V_A$ as evidence of convergence, as has sometimes been assumed in the literature.
+Smaller, Lundquist-dependent rates can persist even at high resolution, indicating that two-dimensional tearing-driven reconnection does not yield a truly fast rate.